BroadbandForum/obudpst/README.md

-There are circumstances when changes to the defaults are warrented, such as extremely long paths with unknown cross traffic, high levels of competing traffic, testing over radio linkswith highly variable loss and delay.
+There are circumstances when changes to the defaults are warrented, such as extremely long paths with unknown cross traffic, high levels of competing traffic, testing over radio linkswith highly variable loss and delay, and test paths that exhibit bi-modal rate behavior in a repeated tests.
 In these circumstances, the following client-side command-line parameters have been useful:
 ```
 $ udpst -?